In this example, a principal component analysis is used as a dimension reduction

 whether or not a customer subscribed for a term deposit.

-The principal component analysis, using the 1010data function g_pca(G;S;XX;Z)
+The principal component analysis, using the 1010data function g_pca(G;S;XX;Z), will be performed on

 the Bank Marketing Data Set, which was used in the Logistic Regression example.
 This data set contains information related to a